aeroson/TawGatherMembersInfo/README.md

 You need to fill in your steam id on your TAW.net profile.
 After you fill it, it takes several hours before the system updates it.

-The URL to paste: http://am2.taw.net/squadxml/[your_name].xml
+Squad url to edit & paste: http://am2.taw.net/squadxml/[your_name].xml

 Examples:
 * http://am2.taw.net/squadxml/aeroson.xml